edisplay/RCB_TA_notes/week-12-mysql-three-days/homework_instructions.md

 3. update a single record based off of the primary key
 4. delete a record based off of the primary key
 5. return a certain amount of records based off a where clause on a certain column
-6. two joins
+6. using a join

-Database structure (what your database will look like)
+##### Database structure (what your database might look like)

+* Don't replicate this.
+You will be importing the database with the instructions below.
+* This is just to show you what the structure of the tables looks like.

-Table: care_takers
+* Table: care_takers

 | id | zoo | name  |
 |----|-----|-------|